Andful/cyclic-scheduling-fitness-evaluator/README.md

 ![scheduling](img.png)

 ## NOTE
-This library uses a custom version of Stream that allows custom fitness evaluation at [stream-fork](https://github.com/Andful/stream-fork/tree/draft-custom-fitness-evaluation) at commit hash 909dfad
+This library uses a custom version of Stream that allows custom fitness evaluation specified at `pyproject.toml`

 ## USAGE
 ```bash